Management Theory and Debate

 Module code: MN1000

-In the first half of the module, we will examine concepts and theories which underpin the study of management.
-These are drawn largely from sociology, economics, and politics (in which management studies had its origins), and may be familiar to those of you who have studied sociology, economic, politics or philosophy before.
+In the first half of the module, you will examine concepts and theories which underpin the study of management.
+These are drawn largely from sociology, economics, and politics (in which management studies had its origins), and may be familiar to those of you who have studied sociology, economics, politics or philosophy before.

 - 20 hours of lectures